python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 ---

 Upon resumption of the most popular discord API wrapper library for python, `discord.py`, while catching on to the latest features of the discord API, there have been numerous changes with addition of features to the library.
 Some additions to the library are -> Buttons support, Select Menus Support, Forms (AKA Modals), Slash Commands (AKA Application Commands) and a bunch of more handy features!
 All the changes can be found [here](https://discordpy.readthedocs.io/en/latest/migrating.html).
-Original discord.py gist regarding resumation can be found [here](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).
+Original discord.py Gist regarding resumption can be found [here](https://Gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).

-# Why this gist?
+# Why this Gist?

 ---

 This Gist is being created as an update to Slash Commands (app commands) with explanation and examples.
 This Gist mainly focuses on **SLASH COMMANDS** for discord.py 2.0 (and above)!

-# What Are Slash Commands?
+# What are Slash Commands?

 ---

 Slash Commands are the exciting new way to build and interact with bots on Discord.
-With Slash Commands, all you have to do is type / and you're ready to use your favourite bot.
-You can easily see all the commands a bot has, and validation and error handling help you get the command right the first time.
+As soon as you type "/", you can easily see all the commands a bot has.
+It also comes with autocomplete, validation and error handling, which will all help you get the command right the first time.

 # Install the latest version of discord.py